Dog Diarrhea and Smelly Gas: Causes and Treatment

 Intestinal parasites

-Parasites such as roundworms, hookworms, and giardia can cause diarrhea and smelly gas in dogs.
+Parasites such as roundworms, hookworms, and Giardia can cause diarrhea and smelly gas in dogs.
 These parasites can infect a dog’s intestinal tract and cause inflammation, which can lead to diarrhea and gas including other symptoms.

 Bad gastrointestinal infections can be contracted through contact with infected feces, or through contaminated food or water.